 Another idea that would similarly work to improve the quality of life for yourself and those you love is to invest in a retirement program.
 It’s never too early to start saving; the earlier a retirement plan is initiated, the more likely there will be enough income available to see you through retirement.
 And with the future uncertain for programs such as Social Security and Medicare, self-reliance and supplemental retirement income is always a smart choice.
 Those fortunate enough to work for an employer that offers retirement benefits should consider saving a higher percentage each year,as well as looking into additional ways to save for the future.
 For those who do not have retirement options available through their place of employment, an Individual Retirement Account, or IRA, is one way to get started with retirement planning.

-The money you contribute to a traditional IRA, up to amaximum annual contribution, is not taxed in the year it is added to the IRA; it is not taxed until it is taken out during retirement.
-For 2012, the maximum amount that could be contributed to a traditional IRA was $5,000, and $6,000 for individuals over the age of 50 (called a "catch-up” contribution).
+The money you contribute to a traditional IRA, up to a maximum annual contribution, is not taxed in the year it is added to the IRA; it is not taxed until it is taken out during retirement.
+For 2013, the maximum amount that could be contributed to a traditional IRA was the smaller of $5,500, and $6,500 for individuals age 50 or older (called a "catch-up” contribution) or the individual's taxable conpensation for the year.
 There is another type of IRA, called a Roth IRA, which is set up with after-tax funds but then is not taxable when distributed during retirement or any time it is withdrawn.
 For those who are self-employed, there are additional IRA options that are designed to take the place of employee pension plans.
-One such optionis called a SEP (simplified employee pension) IRA.
+One such option is called a SEP (simplified employee pension) IRA.
 Depending upon your income level, contributions to a SEP IRA can be significantly more in a calendar year than a traditional IRA, as they are based either on the compensation paid to an employee or your net profit as a self-employed business owner.

 .
 And have a prosperous, Happy New Year!